rroland10/dex223-bug-bounty/CODE_OF_CONDUCT.md

 ### Commitment to Diversity
 - **Equal Opportunity**: Equal access to program participation
 - **Inclusive Environment**: Creating a welcoming environment for all
-- **Representation**: Ensuring diverse representation in program leadership
+- **Community Representation**: Ensuring diverse community representation
 - **Cultural Sensitivity**: Respecting different cultural backgrounds
 - **Accessibility**: Making the program accessible to all participants